 In his first year as Whitworth’s president, Taylor led the development of Whitworth’s 10-year vision and strategic plan, Whitworth 2021: Courage at the Crossroads, which details plans to continue to elevate Whitworth among the leading Christian universities in the country.
-Taylor’s first six years at Whitworth have been highlighted by a renewed emphasis on community involvement; by efforts to enhance academic quality, including the creation of the College of Arts & Sciences and a new honors program; by the building of new campus infrastructure to facilitate the university’s academic and student life programs; by the creation of five new endowed faculty positions; by the success of Whitworth’s largest-ever comprehensive fund-raising campaign; and by an emphasis on overall institutional effectiveness.
+Taylor’s first seven years at Whitworth have been highlighted by a renewed emphasis on community involvement; efforts to enhance academic quality, including the creation of the College of Arts & Sciences and a new honors program; the building of new campus infrastructure to facilitate the university’s academic, athletic and student life programs; the creation of newly endowed faculty positions and centers; spearheading Whitworth’s largest-ever comprehensive fund-raising campaign; and an emphasis on overall institutional effectiveness.

-As dean of Samford’s Brock School of Business, Taylor helped to lead the rapid transformation of the business school, spearheaded by a commitment from Harry B. Brock, Jr., founder of Compass Bank, to build a $100-million endowment for the school.
+As dean of Samford’s Brock School of Business, Taylor helped to lead the rapid transformation of the business school, spearheaded by a commitment from Harry B. Brock, Jr., founder of Compass Bank, to build a $100 million endowment for the school.
 In addition to his fund-raising efforts, Taylor led the Brock School to establish eight new academic programs, as well as the school’s new honors program.
 The Brock School’s entrepreneurship program was recognized in 2010 as the nation’s top emerging program by the U.S. Association for Small Business & Entrepreneurship.
-In an effort to build bridges between students and professionals in the business community, Taylor established the Samford Business Network, with chapters in Birmingham, Atlanta and Nashville; he also established a 45-member advisory board of the region’s top business leaders.
+In an effort to build bridges between students and professionals in the business community, Taylor established the Samford Business Network, with chapters in Birmingham, Atlanta and Nashville, and also established a 45-member advisory board of the region’s top business leaders.